ABOUT THE CLIFTON ROWING CLUB

 Our valued members are grateful for their work.

 Whanganui Rowing Association Rep

-Committee Member (one vote)
+Coaches (one vote)

 The origins of the Clifton Club began in 1888, when members of the Waitara Boating Club became unhappy with the club rules and regulations.
 In particular they were annoyed that they were forbidden to row on Sundays, as many of the rowers were employed at the local freezing works and Sunday was their only free day to row.